olejorik/olejorik.github.io/content/post/using-forestry-to-manage-my-site.md

 +++
 After entering forestry.io, granting them access to the source repo of website and performing initial setup, I've got an environment where I can create and edit posts.
 There is an opportunity to preview the post, and all the post meta-fields can be filled in here.

 This difference is minimal.
-It might be helpful for a company web-site, where the users should not bother about ``git commit`` _etc._
+It might be helpful for a company web-site, where the users should not bother about `git commit` _etc._

+I was not able to create a post as page bundle, maybe there should be some other template used, but I didn't find it.

 There is however one good thing---I can use Grammarly tool to check my English. :-)